-The LTS kernel version selected is based on the selection made by the Long Term Stable Initiative (LTSI) [http://ltsi.linuxfoundation.org] project.
-The LEON Linux kernel is branched from the LTS releases from kernel.org, thus it does not contain patches from LTSI but they can easily be applied.
+When determining what LTS kernel versions to base LEON Linux releases, the selection made by the Long Term Stable Initiative (LTSI) [http://ltsi.linuxfoundation.org] project is taken into account when they have selected a new enough LTS kernel.
+The LEON Linux kernel is branched from the LTS releases from kernel.org, thus it does not contain patches from LTSI but they can easily be applied when the LTS kernel version matches an LTSI version.